 STEP 1 - COORDINATION GROUP

-To ensure every UK university, college and/or student union has the opportunity to register a team, invitations to participate in the BRIT 2021 Challenge are being sent to every Vice-Chancellor, College Principal and Student Union President.
+To ensure every UK university, college and/or Students' Union has the opportunity to register a team, invitations to participate in the annual BRIT Challenge will be sent to every Vice-Chancellor, College Principal and Students' Union President.

 STEP 3 - REGISTRATION FORM

-Registering for the BRIT 2021 Challenge is to let us know you are taking part and ensures we can contact your university, college or student union for;
+Registering for the BRIT Challenge is to let us know you are taking part and ensures we can contact your university, college or Students' Union for;

 Visits from our BRIT Ambassadors